Aitorias/Aitorias/README.md

 I am a **web application developer** and **SEO expert from Barcelona**, Spain.

-I love frontend development and I am specialized in PHP, SQL and JavaScript.
+I love **front-end development** and I am specialized in PHP, SQL and JavaScript.

 I am currently taking a full-stack development bootcamp in JavaScript to increase my knowledge. :books: